Concepts

 Management Agent

-The Management Agent is a component installed on each virtual machine.
-It enables the hypervisor to better manage the machine by providing access to more information and allows certain actions to be performed more cleanly.
+The Management Agent is a component installed in each virtual machine.
+It enables the hypervisor to better manage the machine by providing access to additional information and allows certain operations to be executed more cleanly.

 PV Drivers (Paravirtualization Drivers)